hslrock/github_guide/Chapter0.md

 Login in Github.com and from the top navigation menu with + sign you can select to add "New Repository"

-Ignore other things, for now, type in repository Name and+ click Create repository.
+Ignore other things, for now, type in repository Name and continue to "Create repository".